zarawu-s/employee-future-prediction/README.md

 # employee-future-prediction
-Projekat iz Skladistenja podataka i otkrvanja znanja
+Projekat iz Skladistenja podataka i otkrivanja znanja Project for Data Mining course

+A Python project for predicting if an employee will stay in a company based on given data, while using Data Mining principles and algorithms.